php-etl/documentation/content/core-concept/satellite/_index.en.md

 {{< /tabs >}}

+#### Autoload

-The `autoload` option is optional and allows you to configure your autoloader by specifying one or more namespaces and and directories paths as if you were directly in the composer.json.
+The `autoload` parameter is optional and allows you to configure your autoloader by specifying one or more namespaces and directories paths as if you were directly in the composer.json.

+Every autoloading configuration shall be in the following format:

+- `namespace`: namespace of your files
+- `paths`: directories in which the files to be loaded are located

 ```yaml
 version: '0.3'